dgwozdz/OLS/README.md

     ## CAC                 CAC    0.49565379 2.999041e-180  12.47012
     ## FTSE               FTSE   -0.01720263  4.103735e-01  64.68514

-As mentioned above, multicollinearity ws observed.
-In order to ged rid of it, we can exclude the `SMI` index from the model:
+As mentioned above, multicollinearity was observed.
+In order to get rid of it, we can exclude the `SMI` index from the model:

 ``` r
 model2 <- ols(dset = EuStockMarkets,